M-Valentino/ICat/README.md

 # ICat
+Have you ever wanted to know what an image looks like without having to leave the terminal?
+Well you're in luck!
+Now you can "cat" images with this utility called ICat!
+ICat works by reading images and converting them to ASCII text.
+Images printed to the terminal are at most 40x40 pixels and are displayed in 5 colors.
 ### Requirements
 The following is needed on your Mac or Linux installation in order to run ICat:
 - Python3